 Representative Isela Blanc is a community organizer with over 15 years of experience advocating for children and families.
-She is running for re-election to the State House so that she can continue working on behalf of the children and families of LD 26.
+She has worked on behalf of the children and families of LD 26 since she was first elected to the Arizona House of Representatives in 2016.

 When Isela was six years old she and her family immigrated to the U.S. With support from her family she graduated from Tempe High School and became the first person in her family to attend university.
 Isela graduated from Arizona State University with a degree in Family and Human Development, and went to work for Tempe Community Council’s Thrive to Five Resource Centers.
 It was there she learned the impact that family services can have on strengthening families, and the importance of building safe and healthy environments to improve quality of life for all.